-Think Andy Warhol and the first thing that comes to your mind is his invention of pop art.
-From the sunshine yellow-Marilyn Monroe to a can of Campbells soup – he exemplified the visual arts movement.
-So, taking a cue from Warhol’s pop culture images, Tim Bessel of Bessell surfboards has teamed up with the Andy Warhol Foundation to give sea-surfers, a taste of Andy’s art.
+Think of Andy Warhol, and the first thing that comes to your mind is his invention of pop art.
+From the sunshine yellow-Marilyn Monroe to a can of Campbell soup – he exemplified the visual arts movement.
+So, taking a cue from Warhol’s pop culture images, Tim Bessel of Bessell surfboards has teamed up with the Andy Warhol Foundation to give sea-surfers a taste of Andy’s art.

 The first time Bessell made a surfboard, he was 13.
-Now after shaping boards for over 30 years, he is all set to honour the amazing artist who spent a lot of time in La Jolla, California filming an unreleased movie on surfing.
+After shaping boards for over 30 years, he is all set to honor the amazing artist who spent a lot of time in La Jolla, California, filming an unreleased movie on surfing.

 [Fab and Complex]